rajibmitra/rajibmitra/README.md

 - 🌱 I’m currently learning Rust, Kafka.
 - 👯 I’m looking to collaborate on open source projects.
 - 💬 Ask me about python, k8s, cloud, distributed tracing.
-- 📫 How to reach me: rajib.jolite@gmail.com
+- 📫 How to reach me: you will figure it out! ;)
 - 😄 Pronouns: He/Him.